-Results for a particular student can be suppressed by the University when the student has an outstanding debt to the University; or the student is facing disciplinary action.
+Results for a particular student can be suppressed by the University when the student has an outstanding debt to the University (this particularly applies to international students who have not paid their tuition fees), or when the student is facing disciplinary action.
 A student may also request a suppression for personal reasons.